South Seas – General Information

 Honorary Consulate Germany,

-On Tahiti, a refreshing south wind blows throughout the year.
-There is a distinction between two seasons: the hot season from November to March with average temperatures of 27 ° C and a cold season from April to October with average temperatures around 25 ° C. The water temperature is constant 26 ° C.
+Tahiti has a refreshing South Sea wind all year round.
+There are two seasons: the hot season from November to March with average temperatures of 27 °C and a cold season from April to October with average temperatures of about 25 °C. The water temperature is a constant 26 °C.

 Travel time:

-The best travel time for the South Sea is between May and October, in the South Seas – “Winter”; however, in the Cook Islands, Tonga or French Polynesia, you may need a sweater late at night.
+The best time to travel to the South Seas is between May and October, in the South Seas – “winter”; however, on the Cook Islands, Tonga or French Polynesia you may need a sweater late at night.

 In July and August, Australians and New Zealanders spend their holidays on the sunny islands.
-During this time, it will also be somewhat narrowed by the visitors from France in Tahiti.
+During this time, Tahiti is also a little tighter due to visitors from France.

-Between November and April, during the rainy season with mostly short but heavy rains, the climate is hot and humid (especially in Samoa and Fiji), and the danger of cyclones is high.
-In winter, the temperatures during the day at 23 – 25 degrees.
+Between November and April, during the rainy season with mostly short but heavy rainfall, the climate is hot and humid (especially in Samoa and Fiji), and the risk of cyclones is high.
+In winter, the temperatures during the day are 23 – 25 degrees.

 Pacific Flying Fox

-The fruit bat or the flying fox is often found in Koroyanitu National Park.
-In most cases, these animals are spotted in the evening when they leave their camps.
-The Flying Fox flies long distances to search for fruits or flowers and screams loud the whole night.
-The female bat carries her boy hanging on the belly.
+The fruit bat or the flying fox is often found in the Koroyanitu National Park.
+Most of the time, these animals are spotted in the evening when they leave their camps.
+The Flying Fox flies long distances in search of fruit or flowers and screams loudly all night.
+The female bat carries her young hanging on her belly.

-Another Flying Fox, the Bekwa Lulu, the Samoan Flying Fox, is found in the Koroyanitu National Park.
-He has a less intense color and prefers to fly alone than in groups.
+Another flying fox, the Bekwa Lulu, the Samoan flying fox, can be found in the Koroyanitu National Park.
+It has a less intense color and prefers to fly alone rather than in groups.
 This bat can often be observed during the day and in flight.

-The boar was brought by the first settlers to Fiji and other islands of the South Seas.
-Most wild boars are black, but there are also animals in white, brown and black color.
-They prefer to loot the gardens of the villagers, then flee back into the woods.
-The inhabitants try to catch the pigs with traps, but this does not bring the hoped-for success.
-Hunters and dogs track the tracks.
-The hunt for pigs is not without danger because the male boar is a strong opponent, especially if he is cornered.
-With his razor-sharp tusks he has already done so many opponents.
+The wild boar was brought to Fiji and other islands in the South Seas by the first settlers.
+Most wild boars are black, but there are also animals in white, brown and black coloration.
+They like to plunder the gardens of the villagers and then flee back into the forests.
+The residents try to catch the pigs with traps, but this does not bring the hoped-for success.
+Hunters and dogs follow the tracks.
+Hunting pigs is not entirely without danger, as the male boar is a defensive opponent, especially when cornered.
+With his razor-sharp tusks, he has already finished off many an opponent.

-Widely distributed but active only at night, the barn owl feeds almost exclusively on rodents.
-Unmistakable is their screaming, which is often heard during the flight.
+Widespread but only active at night, the barn owl feeds almost exclusively on rodents.
+Their screams, which can often be heard during the flight, are unmistakable.

-The barking pigeon is a large forest pigeon, which occurs especially in Fiji.
-You often see them sitting on well visible branches.
-She is well known for her loud bell calls.
-The barking pigeon feeds on large fruits such as nutmeg and the sakiki palm tree.
+The barking pigeon is a large wood pigeon that is particularly found in Fiji.
+You can often see them sitting on clearly visible branches.
+It is best known for its loud barking calls.
+The barking pigeon feeds on large fruits such as nutmeg and the Sakiki palm.

 Red Avadavat

 Fiji’s most common immigrant from the north is the plover.
-These birds usually arrive in large numbers in September and start again at the end of March / beginning of April.
-The Jule can be spotted regularly on mud and sand plains on all islands.
+These birds usually arrive in large numbers in September and leave again at the end of March / beginning of April.
+Jule can be spotted regularly on muddy and sand plains on all islands.

-This parrot lives only in the woods of Viti Levu.
-He is a tall and conspicuous bird that often uttering loud cries.
-Due to the progressive clearing of the rainforest, the survival of this bird is seriously endangered.
+This parrot lives only in the forests of Viti Levu.
+It is a large and conspicuous bird that frequently emits loud cries.
+Due to the progressive clearing of the rainforest, the continued existence of this bird is severely endangered.

 Carnivorous plants

-The lack of nutrients is great in the jungle.
-Particularly tricky is the carnivorous fauna in the form of pitcher plants.
-The catching organs of these species consist of can-shaped leaves.
-By Nektarduft and coloring of the plant insects are attracted.
-The surface of the inner walls are smooth and slippery and the insects and small animals are caught.
-On the ground, the animals are dissolved by the digestive juice and become important nitrogen suppliers.
-Usually insects are the victims, especially large specimens sometimes a tree frog or larger centipedes.
+The nutrient deficiency is great in the jungle.
+The carnivorous fauna in the form of pitcher plants is particularly tricky.
+The trapping organs of these species consist of can-like shaped leaves.
+The nectar scent and colouring of the plant attract insects.
+The surface of the inner walls is smooth and slippery and the insects and small animals are thus caught.
+On the ground, the animals are dissolved by the digestive juice and become important sources of nitrogen.
+Usually, insects, in the case of particularly large specimens, a tree frog or larger centipedes are the victims.

 Carnivorous plant

-The orchids belong to the largest family of flowering plants.
+Orchids belong to the largest family of flower-bearing plants.
 Their shape and size varies from 1 cm to more than 5 m.
-The majority of Orichideen are epiphytes.
+The majority of orichiideas are epiphytes.
 In addition, there are also terrestrial species growing on rocks.
-They have exotic flowers with all variations of the color spectrum.
+They have exotic flowers with all variations of the colour spectrum.

 Each flower has three sepals and three petals.
-One of them is shaped to the lip.
-On her land the insects.
-The shapes of the flowers are extremely diverse and have been given many popular names.
+One of them is shaped into a lip.
+The insects land on it.
+The shapes of the flowers are extremely diverse and they have been given many popular names.

-The taro plants thrive mainly in the tropical and subtropical areas of the earth.
-More than 2000 years ago the first plants were cultivated.
-After that she spread quickly.
-The Taroknollen contain about 20% strength and about 3% protein.
-They also contain plenty of provitamin A and vitamin C. In addition to traces of fat, the roots contain slimy substances.
+The taro plants thrive mainly in the tropical and subtropical regions of the world.
+Over 2000 years ago, the first plants were cultivated.
+After that, it spread quickly.
+The taro tubers contain about 20% starch and about 3% proteins.
+In addition, they contain plenty of provitamin A and vitamin C. In addition to traces of fat, the roots contain slimy substances.

-From the taro plant there are about 1000 different varieties.
-The tubers are washed after peeling in salt water and can be almost like cooking potatoes.
-The cooking water must be changed at least once.
-The calcium oxalate contained in the tubers is destroyed and remains in the cooking water.
-Taroknollen can also be grilled, baked or fried.
+There are about 1000 different varieties of the taro plant.
+After peeling, the tubers are washed in salted water and can be cooked almost like potatoes.
+The cooking water must definitely be changed once.
+In the process, the calcium oxalate contained in the tubers is destroyed and remains in the cooking water.
+Taro tubers can also be grilled, baked or fried.
 The tubers can also be sliced and dried in the sun.
-The tubers are also used for starch extraction and are used for binding soups and bread baking.
+The tubers are also used for starch production and are used to bind soups and bake bread.

-An important starch supplier in all markets is the yam plant.
+An important source of starch in all markets is the yam plant.
 It weighs up to 50 kg.

 The breadfruit tree grows up to 20 m high.
-It stores the starch in the up to 2 kg heavy green fruits.
-The tree has huge leaves measuring up to 80 x 50 cm.
+It stores the starch in the green fruits, which weigh up to 2 kg.
+The tree has huge leaves up to 80 x 50 cm in size.

-These fruits resemble the breadfruit, but differ from it by their extreme, up to a meter long and 50 kg heavier fruits.
-The tree grows up to 25 meters high and has ovate leaves.
-The fruits outgrow both the trunk and older branches.
-One calls this also Stammblütigkeit.
+These fruits are similar to breadfruit, but differ from it in their extreme fruits, up to one meter long and 50 kg heavier.
+The tree grows up to 25 meters high and has egg-shaped leaves.
+The fruits grow out of both the trunk and older branches.
+This is also called trunk flowering.

-Coconut meat is also used to make facial creams.
-The water of the coconut provides important substances that are used among other things in organ disorders and blockages.
+Coconut meat is also used to make face creams.
+The water of the coconut provides important substances that are used, among other things, for organ disorders and constipation.

 1502

-Christopher Columbus learns from Indians that an ocean extends beyond the Central American isthmus, but misinterprets the message.
+Christopher Columbus learns from Indians that an ocean stretches beyond the Central American isthmus, but misinterprets the message.

 1520

-Ferdinand Magellan (Fernando de Magallanes) arrives on the west route to the Moluccas through the strait named after him into the South Pacific.
+Ferdinand Magellan (Fernando de Magallanes) enters the South Pacific on the western route to the Moluccas through the strait named after him.
 He gives the ocean the name “mar pacifico”.

 1521